DojunPark/DojunPark/README.md

 <em>I'm Dojun, who is majoring in Computational Linguistics as a Msc student at <a href="https://www.ims.uni-stuttgart.de/en/">the University of Stuttgart</a> 🏫</em>

-<em>If you're curious about the road I've traveled in the vast world of NLP, feel free to take a journey through my [resume](https://dojunpark.github.io/). </em>

-<em>You might just find the collaborator or thinker you've been looking for! 💼🚀</em>
+<em>If you're curious about the road I've traveled in the vast world of NLP, feel free to take a journey through my [resume](https://dojunpark.github.io/).
+You might just find the collaborator or thinker you've been looking for! 💼🚀</em>

 <a href="https://www.linkedin.com/in/dojun-park-772b0319b/">
   <img align="left" alt="Dojun's LinkedIN" width="22px" src="https://upload.wikimedia.org/wikipedia/commons/c/ca/LinkedIn_logo_initials.png?20140125013055" />